-The key ingredients of successful kitchen lighting coordination are choosing the right style and the optimal sizing of the fixtures to suit the space.
+The key ingredients to successful kitchen lighting coordination is choosing the right style and the optimal sizing of the fixtures to suit the space.

 Modern Kitchens are often open plan where the lighting choices need to suit a combination of space styles.
 So how do you navigate your way through these mixed styles, make the best choices and ensure the whole space works?